ErosDevFS/ErosDevFS/README.md

 ## Currently:
 🧑‍💻 I'm currently working on my portfolio
-🧠 learning more about ReactJS
+🧠 Learning more about ReactJS
+🧱 Working on some personal projects

 ##